Connect with us

 The report shows the majority of the 2022 overpayments occurred within the Old-Age, Survivors, and Disability Insurance (OASDI) programs, an estimated $6.5 billion.
 Those programs provide retirement and survivors’ benefits to qualified workers and their families, or support workers who become disabled and their families.

-In prior years, most of the overpayments occurred within the Supplemental Security Income program, which provides financial support to aged, blind, and disabled adults and who have limited income and resources.
+In prior years, most of the overpayments occurred within the Supplemental Security Income program, which provides financial support to aged, blind, and disabled adults and children who have limited income and resources.
 In 2022, overpayments within the SSI program topped $4.6 billion, which is similar to previous years.

 The SSA had not yet responded to a request for an explanation of the significant increase in overpayments within OASDI.